This policy applies to applications to begin study at the University of Leeds in the academic year 2022-23.

-The University requires that all applicants to courses at degree-level and above meet our minimum requirements for English, however many courses will have requirements which are higher than this minimum in order to ensure candidates are appropriately prepared for their chosen course.
-Acceptable English qualifications and the University’s minimum requirements (including validity periods) for these can be found on our Accepted Qualifications webpage.
-Applicants can view course-specific English requirements on the relevant page of Course Search or, for our International Foundation Year, on our IFY page.
+The University requires that all applicants to courses at degree level and above meet our minimum requirements for English; however, many courses will have requirements which are higher than this minimum in order to ensure candidates are appropriately prepared for their chosen course.
+Acceptable English qualifications and the University’s minimum requirements (including validity periods) for these can be found on our entry requirements page.
+Applicants can view course-specific English requirements on the relevant page of Course Search or, for our International Foundation Year, on our International Foundation Year page.

 Applicants who do not meet the relevant English requirements at the point of application may be made an offer which is conditional on successful completion of one of the approved tests.
-Alternatively, where a postgraduate applicant does not meet the English language requirements for the academic course, but does meet the requirements for the University of Leeds pre-sessional English language summer courses, they may be eligible for a combined offer for the pre-sessional and Taught Postgraduate course.
-For more detail, please see the Language Centre Admissions Policy.
+Alternatively, where a postgraduate applicant does not meet the English language requirements for the academic course, but does meet the requirements for the University of Leeds pre-sessional English language summer courses, they may be eligible for a combined offer for the pre-sessional and taught postgraduate course.
+For more details, please see the Language Centre website.

 Revisions of offers for English